IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-types-area.md

 ## $PlatformShort$ Styling Area Chart

-Additional styling settings can be configured on Area Chart series such marker outlines, marker brushes, series brushes, and series outlines as demonstrated below.
+Additional styling settings can be configured on the Area Chart such as marker outlines, marker brushes, series brushes, and series outlines as demonstrated below.

 <code-view style="height: 400px"